python/devguide/triaging.rst

     Used manually for PRs that do not meet basic requirements and automatically added by bedevere when PR authors attempt to merge maintenace branches into the master branch.
 During competitions, this label causes the PR to not count towards the author's contributions.
+This label is generally used to suggest that a PR should be closed.

 needs backport to X.Y
     Used for PRs which are appropriate to backport to